-A uvulopalatopharyngoplasty (UPPP), similar to a uvulectomy, is an outpatient surgery that removes the uvula and excess soft tissue of the palate or throat when a reduction procedure does not work.
+A uvulopalatopharyngoplasty, also referred to as a UPPP or UP3, similar to a uvulectomy, is an outpatient surgery that removes the uvula and excess soft tissue of the palate or throat when a reduction procedure does not work.
 The UPPP treatment helps prevent soft tissue from obstructing breathing during sleep and improves symptoms of snoring and sleep apnea by enlarging the airway.
 The uvulopalatopharyngoplasty surgery is typically done in an outpatient surgery center under general anesthesia and takes about an hour.

 What are the benefits of undergoing UPPP?

 Undergoing UPPP to reduce the effects of snoring or sleep apnea can result in the following benefits:

 - Permanently enlarged breathing passage that increases airflow

 - Minimal discomfort that subsides 7 to 10 days after surgery

 - Reduced effects of snoring or sleep apnea

 While a patient is under general anesthesia, the doctor will depress the tongue in order to see into the throat.
 Using specialized medical instruments, the doctor will then carefully trim the soft tissue at the back of the mouth and remove the uvula.
 In addition to the uvula, tissue removed may include the tonsils, adenoids, pharynx and/or tissue from the soft palate, depending upon a patient’s symptoms.
 The edges of the remaining tissue will be stitched up.
 Local anesthesia may also be administered to help minimize pain post-surgery.